cppinclude/cppinclude/README.md

 ### ignore_system_includes

 Ignore includes with *\<\>*, example *#include \<iostream\>* will be ignored.
-You can set in configuration file:
+You can set it in the configuration file with:

 ```json
 {